Generalized support vector regression: duality and tensor-kernel representation: General SVR in Banach spaces of features.

-which is the way support vector regression is formulated in \cite{Gir98}.
-Assumption {\bf A2} corresponds to an upper growth condition for the loss $\loss$, whereas assumption {\bf A3} includes a moment condition for the distribution $\PP$ and an integrable condition for the feature map $\Phi$, with respect to $\PP$ --- they are both standard assumptions in support vector machines \cite{SteChi2008}.
+which encompasses problems \eqref{eq:20170221a} and \eqref{eq:20170222a}.
+Assumption {\bf A2} corresponds to an upper growth condition for the loss $\loss$, whereas assumption {\bf A3} includes a moment condition for the distribution $\PP$ and an integrable condition for the feature map $\Phi$, with respect to $\PP$.
+They are both standard assumptions in support vector machines \cite{SteChi2008} and ensure that the integral in \eqref{eq:mainprob1} is finite for every $(w,b) \in \FF\times \R$.
 In the following we consider the Lebesgue space

-Problem \eqref{eq:mainprob1} is a convex optimization problem of a composite form on an infinite dimensional space.
-The following result first recasts the problem in a constrained form, as done in \cite{Cri00,Suy2002}, then presents its dual problem, with respect to the Fenchel-Rockafellar duality, and the related optimality conditions.
+Problem \eqref{eq:mainprob1} is a convex optimization problem of a composite form.
+The following result first recasts the problem in a constrained form, as done in \cite{Cri00,Suy2002}, then presents its dual problem, with respect to the Fenchel-Rockafellar duality, and the related optimality conditions (Fact~\ref{fact:FRduality}).

 \begin{theorem} Let assumptions {\bf A1}, {\bf A2}, and {\bf A3} hold.
 Then problem \eqref{eq:mainprob1} is equivalent to

 and its dual is